pip-services/pip-services-docs/content/en/python/commons/reflect/recursive_object_writer.md

 linkTitle: "RecursiveObjectWriter"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Helper class that allows you to dynamically set the properties of an object
+    Helper class that allows you to dynamically set the properties of an object recursively using "dot" notation.

 ---

 ### Description

-The RecursiveObjectWriter class allows you to dynamically set the properties of an object and to copy them to another object.
+The RecursiveObjectWriter class allows you to dynamically set the properties of an object and to copy them to another object recursively using dot notation.

 Important points